RoamJS/query-builder/README.md

 For more information, check out our docs at [https://roamjs.com/extensions/query-builder](https://roamjs.com/extensions/query-builder)

-> NOTE: If your are a user of the RoamJS extension [Discourse Graph](https://roamjs.com/extensions/discourse-graph), do NOT install this extension, as Discourse Graph bundles its own version of Query Builder.
+> NOTE: If you are a user of the RoamJS extension [Discourse Graph](https://roamjs.com/extensions/discourse-graph), do NOT install this extension, as Discourse Graph bundles its own version of Query Builder.
 In the future, Discourse Graph will be reintegrated back into Query Builder as an advanced set of features.

 ## Nomenclature

 There are some important terms to know and have exact definitions on since they will be used throughout the docs.

-- `Page` - A Page is anything in Roam that was created with `[[brackets]]`, `#hashtag`, `#[[hashtag with brackts]]`, or `Attribute::`.
+- `Page` - A Page is anything in Roam that was created with `[[brackets]]`, `#hashtag`, `#[[hashtag with brackets]]`, or `Attribute::`.
 Clicking on these links in your graph takes you to its designated page, each with its own unique title, and they have no parent.
 - `Block` - A bullet or line of text in Roam.
 While you can also go to pages that have a zoomed in block view, their content is not unique, and they always have one parent.
 - `Node` - A superset of `Block`s and `Page`s.